 Teaching and copywriting have many parallels.
 More so than I originally thought.

-Becoming a freelance copywriter with another profession already under your belt can be a real advantage.
-You have a bank of transferrable skills and another perspective to apply to your work.
+Becoming a freelance copywriter with another profession already under your belt can be a real advantage – you have a bank of transferable skills and another perspective to apply to your work.

 Tom Davies is a freelance copywriter based in Brighton.